SPie/laravel-jwt/README.md

 For every other config a default value exists.

 ### Auth
-You need to add an entry for the `JWTGuard` in you `config/auth.php` file.
+You need to add an entry for the `JWTGuard` in your `config/auth.php` file.
 ```php
 'guards' => [